Friday mornings in our house are pretty chaotic.

 The district schools all do Winter Sports a bit differently.
 Some take all elementary kids, some only older ones; some go for four weeks; some six.

 All of them share the same commitment: get students active during the winter months.

 Options vary from school to school-and even winter to winter due to natural snowfall.
 They typically include downhill skiing at Mt.
-Snow, cross country skiing, ice
+Snow, cross country skiing, ice skating and sledding.

 My first time on downhill skis brings back one, overwhelming memory: sheer terror.